wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 many-seeded fruit formed from a number of fused carpels (inferior or superior), e.g. *Musa* (banana), *Cucurbita* (pumpkin); sometimes one-seeded, e.g. *Phoenix* (date), (many so-called "berries" - strawberry, blackberry, raspberry, are not berries).

 A **POME** is a particular kind of berry characteristic of certain members of the Rosaceae (apples, pears) - the five inferior carpels are free on their inner edges (the hole in the core) and their outer walls and the enlarged enclosing receptacle forms the flesh of the fruit.

-###AGGREGATE FRUITS
+Pomes, and berries in general, are often yummy.

+###Aggregate Fruits

-(fruit derived from many free carpels of a *single* flower, the carpels held together by a persistent floral receptacle which itself may be elaborated to form a substantial accessory part of the fruit)
+An aggregate fruit is  derived from many free carpels of a *single* flower, the carpels held together by a persistent floral receptacle which itself may be elaborated to form a substantial accessory part of the fruit)